Capistrello massacre

 The Capistrello massacre (eccidio di Capistrello) was a mass killing carried out in Capistrello, a small town in Abruzzo, Italy, on 4 June 1944 by Nazi and Fascist occupation troops during World War II.
 A first tragical episode occurred a few months earlier on 20 March, when a local youth was barbarically tortured and then shot.
-The following roundup made by Nazists and Fascists on the slopes of Mount Salviano led to the capture and torture of 33 shepherds and breeders.
+The following roundup made by Nazis and Fascists on the slopes of Mount Salviano led to the capture and torture of 33 shepherds and breeders.
 The shooting occurred near Capistrello railway station.

 Historical background

 The massacre occurred during World War II on 4 June 1944, a few days after the breakthrough of the Gustav Line by the Allied forces which obliged Germans to retreat about 10 km further north on that Hitler Line which proved to be vulnerable and was subsequently named Senger Line.
 This only allowed Wehrmacht to slow down the by now inevitable advance of Allied armed forces.
 In the days when German troops went up the State Route 82 of the Liri Valley, one of the main connection routes between Cassino, Marsica and Rome, they carried out a series of arrests and shootings of partisans as well as reprisals against the population of the towns that they were occupying or passing through.